g-pyda/SWIFT/README.md

 ## API Endpoints

+- `GET /v1/swift-codes` - Return all SWIFT codes
 - `GET /v1/swift-codes/{swift-code}` - Retrieve details of a single SWIFT code whether for a headquarters or branches
 - `GET /v1/swift-codes/country/{countryISO2code}` - Return all SWIFT codes with details for a specific country (both headquarters and branches)
-- `POST /v1/swift-codes` - Adds new SWIFT code entries to the database for a specific country, given the request stucture is the following:
+- `POST /v1/swift-codes` - Add new SWIFT code entries to the database for a specific country, given the request stucture is the following:
 *{
     "address": string,
     "bankName": string,